The Rudder Cup

 Devonport is our current destination for the post-Christmas dash across the paddock (Bass Strait) with Mersey Yacht Club kindly offering to host the fleet.
 Devonport has been a popular destination for ORCV in past years and is a great place to visit again.

 The 195nm Devonport race starts off Portsea, proceeds across Bass Strait to the finish line at the entrance of the Mersey River.
 Finishing yachts may then proceed up the Mersey to the marina at the Mersey Yacht Club for the final race in the Bass Strait Series and the post race hospitality.
+For a short time in early 2000's the race ran to Launceston (as indicated below).

 |2017 (Devonport)||White Noise (Sm3535)||Summer Wind (B237)||Summer Wind (B237)||Dream (Sm8)|